New Nanny Guidance and Building Your Career

 As you likely won’t have much experience, you need to think around the challenge of reliable and meaningful references.

-Gather references over time: Gather references from previous employers, colleagues, or teachers who can vouch for your skills and character.
+Gather references over time: Ask previous employers, colleagues, or teachers who can vouch for your skills and character.
 Remember, these should be in your Nanny Portfolio.

 Prepare for interviews: Be ready to answer questions about your childcare philosophy, experience, and how you handle different situations.